Amphibian

-Amphibians are four-limbed and ectothermic vertebrates of the class Amphibia.
-All living amphibians belong to the group Lissamphibia.
-They inhabit a wide variety of habitats, with most species living within terrestrial, fossorial, arboreal or freshwater aquatic ecosystems.
-Thus amphibians typically start out as larvae living in water, but some species have developed behavioural adaptations to bypass this.
+Amphibians are ectothermic, anamniotic, four-limbed vertebrate animals that constitute the class Amphibia.
+In its broadest sense, it is a paraphyletic group encompassing all tetrapods, but excluding the amniotes (tetrapods with an amniotic membrane, such as modern reptiles, birds and mammals).
+All extant (living) amphibians belong to the monophyletic subclass Lissamphibia, with three living orders: Anura (frogs and toads), Urodela (salamanders), and Gymnophiona (caecilians).
+Evolved to be mostly semiaquatic, amphibians have adapted to inhabit a wide variety of habitats, with most species living in freshwater, wetland or terrestrial ecosystems (such as riparian woodland, fossorial and even arboreal habitats).
+Their life cycle typically starts out as aquatic larvae with gills known as tadpoles, but some species have developed behavioural adaptations to bypass this.

-The young generally undergo metamorphosis from larva with gills to an adult air-breathing form with lungs.
-Amphibians use their skin as a secondary respiratory surface and some small terrestrial salamanders and frogs lack lungs and rely entirely on their skin.
-They are superficially similar to reptiles like lizards but, along with mammals and birds, reptiles are amniotes and do not require water bodies in which to breed.
-With their complex reproductive needs and permeable skins, amphibians are often ecological indicators; in recent decades there has been a dramatic decline in amphibian populations for many species around the globe.
+Young amphibians generally undergo metamorphosis from an aquatic larval form with gills to an air-breathing adult form with lungs.
+Amphibians use their skin as a secondary respiratory interface, and some small terrestrial salamanders and frogs even lack lungs and rely entirely on their skin.
+They are superficially similar to reptiles like lizards, but unlike reptiles and other amniotes, require access to water bodies to breed.
+With their complex reproductive needs and permeable skins, amphibians are often ecological indicators to habitat conditions; in recent decades there has been a dramatic decline in amphibian populations for many species around the globe.